ExpHP/lammps-sys/README.md

 As of version v0.4, *only static linking is supported.*

 LAMMPS is automatically downloaded and built from source.
-The default settings hopefully work out-of-the-box on most systems, though they might not be fast.
+The default settings hopefully work out-of-the-box on most systems, though it might not be super fast.
+You can configure the build if necessary to enable features like OpenMP.

 ## Does it work?